-The College maintains replacement cost insurance on buildings and contents in the amount of \$158,300,278 with a \$50,000 deductible per occurrence.
+The College maintains replacement cost insurance on buildings and contents in the amount of \$167,263,498 with a \$50,000 deductible per occurrence.
 The College maintains coverage for Business Income Loss and extra expense coverage in all college operations with a limit of \$27,750,000.
-Additionally, the College has a special liquor liability insurance policy in the amount of \$1,000,000 for each occurrence regarding the operations of the lounge, and catering in The Lodge at Hocking College as well as a separate liquor liability insurance policy in the amount of \$1,000,000 Restaurant.
+Additionally, the College has a special liquor liability insurance policy in the amount of \$1,000,000 for each occurrence regarding the operations of the lounge, and catering in The Lodge at Hocking College as well as a separate liquor liability insurance policy in the amount of \$1,000,000 per occurrence for the Rhapsody Restaurant.